scholarslab/scholarslab.github.io/pages/about.md

 layout: page
 title: About
 permalink: /about/
-excerpt: "Scholars' Lab is the Library's lab for the practice of experimental scholarship in all disciplines, informed by digital humanities, spatial technologies, and cultural heritage approaches.
-We offer mentoring, collaboration, and a safe and supportive community experience for anyone curious about learning to push disciplinary and methodological boundaries through new approaches."
+excerpt: "Scholars' Lab is the UVA Library's community lab for the practice of experimental scholarship in all fields, informed by digital humanities, spatial technologies, and cultural heritage approaches."
 nav: true
 order: 1
 ---